nautobot/nautobot-app-ssot/docs/user/integrations/proxmox.md

 | NICs | `VMInterface` |
 | IP addresses | `IPAddress` + the containing `Prefix` |

-Because Nautobot's `VirtualMachine` has no host-Device foreign key, the Proxmox node hosting a VM is linked through the **"Proxmox VM Host"** custom relationship (Device → VirtualMachine).
+Nautobot's `VirtualMachine` has no host Device field, so each VM is linked to its Proxmox node through the "Proxmox VM Host" relationship (Device → VirtualMachine).

-Every synced object is stamped with the `last_synced_from_proxmox_on` custom field, which records the date of the last sync and is what the integration uses to identify which objects it manages.
-Objects are also tagged **SSoT Synced from Proxmox** (the tag name is configurable) for visibility in the Nautobot UI — this tag is purely cosmetic and has no effect on what gets synced or deleted.
+Every synced object has the `last_synced_from_proxmox_on` custom field set to the date of the last sync.
+The integration uses this field to identify the objects it manages.
+Synced objects are also tagged "SSoT Synced from Proxmox" (configurable) for visibility in the UI; the tag does not affect what is synced or deleted.

 ![Detail View](../../images/proxmox_detail.png)